 It is thought that about 3.9 million people in the UK follow a vegan diet.

 In our October 2020 survey of 1,000 British adults over 16, 7.1% said they were vegan.
 About 55 million people over 16 in the U.S. and 3.9% of them are vegan.
 In addition to the 5% of people who are already vegan, 7.5% of people who eat meat, and 7.1% do not say they are thinking about becoming vegan.

 People in the United Kingdom are eating less meat overall and prefer chicken to "carbon-intensive" beef, which is becoming more and more obvious.
 The recent drop in meat consumption is due to behavioural, social, cultural, and organizational factors.
 Most of the time, this is because people are worried about their health and the well-being of animals.

 The vegan food business will be worth $24.06 billion by 2025.
 The market for vegan food is expected to grow at a CAGR of 9.6% between now and 2025.

 The vegan food market was worth $12.69 billion in 2018, and projections show that it will grow at a 9.6% CAGR between 2019 and 2025.

 According to vegan trend data, the growth of this market will be driven by the growing number of vegans and the growing number of vegan celebrities.

 Statistical Analysis of the Vegetarian and Vegan Population in the world

 About 79 million people will be vegans around the world in 2021.
-About 9.7 million people in the United States do not eat meat.
+About more than 15.5 million vegans people in the United States do not eat meat.
 Israel has more vegans than anywhere else in the world.

 Vegan food sales went from $14.44 billion in 2020 to $15.77 billion in 2021, and they are expected to keep going up for the foreseeable future.
 Since more and more people want to eat less meat, the vegan food business is in a good position to grow.
 Both vegans and people who eat meat want to find things that are not made from animals.